- John Appleby made bold predictions on HANA.

 Once again, up to this point, and up to 5.5 years later, there is no a single published benchmark that outside of a Lenovo study that lacks enough detail to say anything as we covered in the article The Problems with the Strange Lenovo HANA Benchmark.

-Appleby and Hasso make a few more comments, but it is mostly a repeat of what was already said, so we will stop the article here.
+Appleby and Hasso make a few more comments, but it is mostly a repeat of what was already said so that we will stop the article here.

 - Appleby was exposed in this interaction with Chris Eaton.